varunmehta/three-body-problem/README.md

  * Configure Jenkinsfile and run with code build.

 > Don't use https, you'll run into SSL certificate issues.
 Just use git:ssh connection.

+### testcontainers

+Testcontainers, allow you to use docker running integration test with real dockerized DBs.
+Using localstack allows you to emulate the AWS environment too.
+Since we are running jenkins in a dockerized environment, we are very prone to docker wormholes.
+Make sure you use docker:dind to get it working.